tarantool/tarantool/doc/sphinx/book/configuration/cfg-logging.rst

     the message should go.
 Possible values for facility are: auth, authpriv, cron, daemon, ftp, kern, lpr, mail, news, security, syslog, user, uucp, local0, local1, local2, local3, local4, local5, local6, local7.
+    The facility setting is currently ignored but will be used in the future.

     When logging to a file, tarantool reopens the log on SIGHUP.
 When log is a program, its pid is saved in the :func:`log.logger_pid` variable.
 You need